Orildo-Tech/SVG-SPACE/docs/ARCHITECTURE.md

 # Architecture Documentation

-This document describes the system architecture, technical decisions, and design patterns used in SVG-SPACE.
+This document describes the system architecture, technical decisions, and design patterns used in SVG SPACE.

 ## System Overview

-SVG-SPACE is a modern web application built with a focus on performance, scalability, and developer experience.
+SVG SPACE is a modern web application built with a focus on performance, scalability, and developer experience.
 The architecture follows a client-server model with edge computing capabilities.

 ## Technology Stack